 After finishing using the tool, please print a copy of the risk assessment results, risk factor summary report, metabolic syndrome assessment and action plans for those areas where risk needs to be reduced.

 Partnering for Better Heart Health

-St. Alexius is proud to partner with organizations that share our passion for improving women’s heart health.
-Annually, St. Alexius takes part in the American Heart Association’s Go Red for Women day and participates in a regional treadmill challenge to promote heart-healthy, active lifestyles.
+CHI St. Alexius Health is proud to partner with organizations that share our passion for improving women’s heart health.
+Annually, CHI St. Alexius Health takes part in the American Heart Association’s Go Red for Women day and participates in a regional treadmill challenge to promote heart-healthy, active lifestyles.
 We envision a future in which friends and family live free of heart disease and stroke.
-St. Alexius Heart & Lung believes that future starts today by encouraging prevention habits and providing faster, more effective responses to heart attacks.
+CHI St. Alexius Health Heart & Lung believes that future starts today by encouraging prevention habits and providing faster, more effective responses to heart attacks.